Modafinil Side Effects

 Applies to modafinil: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking modafinil:Less common
+You should check with your doctor immediately if any of these side effects occur when taking modafinil:Less common

 - Black, tarry stools